Polis programming emerged out of a concern for Cleveland youth - youth whose futures are often determined by the lack of resources and stability.

 [Enter, Polis Woodworking]

-Most woodworking shops are primarily concerned with the design and construction of custom products, and community-access shops with access to tools and equipment.
-Even if these shops provide programming, they lack a certain level of intentionality.
-But, Polis Woodworking brings together innovative product development, community access to tools and equipment, and youth and community development.
+Most woodworking shops are primarily concerned with the design and construction of custom products, and community-access shops focus on providing access to tools and equipment.
+But, Polis Woodworking brings together innovative product development, community access to tools and equipment, and youth, community and workforce development.
+Giving Cleveland youth a creative outlet that can set them on a path to a more hopeful future.

 Easy, accessible and fun, Polis’ Grassroots Initiatives offer short, two-hour workshops in both private and community settings.
 Where kids and teens can harness their imagination and discover their potential.